Nate711/SedimentLearning/README.md

 coordinates in the landsat imagery.

 **Figures directory:**
-Output graphs from regression.py
+Output graphs from regression.py, mapping.py, make_plots.py

 **Learning directory:**
 *regression.py*
 Machine learning algorithms to create regression between in-situ data and satellite reflectance.
+Includes Han et al's algorithm's, Nathan's multi band + ratio algorithm, and other various linear regressions.

+*make_plots*
+Includes methods for graphing performance of huber models.

+*convex.py*
+Code for huber model.

+*mapping.py*
+Important code for generating SPM maps of the bay using the landsat imagery and huber model with Nathan's bands and band ratios